joshua-siegel/python-project/README.md

 **Tutorials:**
-For the Skeletal Game Structure: https://replit.com/@ritza/SnaPy#engine.py For Buttons: https://www.youtube.com/watch?v=G8MYGDf_9ho For Everything Else Where We Had Questions: Asking ChatGPT and Microsoft Copilot how to achieve specific tasks / fix specific bugs
+For the Skeletal Game Structure: https://replit.com/@ritza/SnaPy#engine.py For Buttons: https://www.youtube.com/watch?v=G8MYGDf_9ho For Everything Else Where We Had Questions: Asking ChatGPT and Microsoft Copilot how to achieve specific tasks / fix specific bugs and *why* it works
+Example: __name__ == '__main__' runs when the block is explicitly called (not imported)